hackerzhat/CRTO/README.md

 ```
 # CRTO
 We maintain this repo with the aim to gather all the info that we’d found useful and interesting for the CRTO.
 We also collect material from other resources (websites, courses, blogs, git repos, books, etc).
+At this time of writing, this repo is just a "clone" of the OSCP one.
+Once we'll start to dig deeper in the course, this will be updated, stay tuned :)

 **Before continue**: we are still working on this repo as we go on with our CRTO journey.
 This means we'll add or remove parts without giving notice.
 Furthermore, this is not intended to be a comprehensive repo, cross-reference and information gathering are your friends.